Felipe-Antonio19/crud-games/README.md

-"# crud-games"
+"# API-Games"

 This is my first API.
-It went created all the functions with NodeJs, using the express and body-parser library.
-To started i used an array as database, but i'm working in it to update to a real database using SQL and sequelize library.
+It went created all the functions with NodeJs, using the express, body-parser and sequelize library.

+This API should work as a administrative panel, so then you have the functions for list, add, delete and update a games database.